ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 Build successes:
   * ARM::LPC1768
 ```
-This command will build mbed SDK for the [LPC1768](http://developer.mbed.org/platforms/mbed-LPC1768/) platform using the ARM compiler.
+This command will build mbed OS for the [LPC1768](http://developer.mbed.org/platforms/mbed-LPC1768/) platform using the ARM compiler.

 Look at the directory structure under `mbed/build/`.
 You can see for `LPC1768`, a new directory `TARGET_LPC1768` was created.
 This directory contains all build primitives.
-Directory `mbed/TARGET_LPC1768/TOOLCHAIN_ARM_STD/` contains the mbed SDK library `mbed.ar`.
+Directory `mbed/TARGET_LPC1768/TOOLCHAIN_ARM_STD/` contains the mbed OS library `mbed.ar`.
 This directory structure also stores all needed headers, which you should use with `mbed.ar` when building your own software.
 ```
 $ tree ./mbed/build/
 Folder PATH listing